federicafioretti/railway-detection/README.md

     railR.push((xr, yr))
     railL.mark(frame, loop)
     railR.mark(frame, loop)
 ```
-The search for the sequence of templates fitting one of the rails also considers the alignment of the few previous ones, in order to approximate at best the curvature of the rails.

-The Focus of Expansion position within the image is ideally individuated by the optical flow.
-In a railway scenario the environment may not be sufficiently structured and textured.

 The infrastructure has few geometric elements and sometimes high presence of vegetation.
 In these cases wrong feature matching may occur, with the risk of having a set of unreliable tracks of points across subsequent frames.
 Relying on the detection of the rails and signs extracted within an image, two separate estimates of the FoE coordinates can be obtained as:

 * the intersection of the lines approximating the lower part of the rails,